 The threat of the Lich has been removed, meaning that the inhabitants of Ooo can live in relative safety.
-Finn is still having a little bit of a hard time getting over the fact that Flame Princess broke up with him, and tries to do some things to take his mind off of it.
-He learns that his father is still alive, and Princess Bubblegum’s rule over the Candy Kindgom is once again threatened by the scheming, immoral King of Ooo.
+Finn is having a hard time getting over the fact that Flame Princess broke up with him, and tries to do some things to take his mind off of it.
+He learns that his father is still alive, and Princess Bubblegum’s rule over the Candy Kingdom is once again threatened by the scheming, immoral King of Ooo.

-The style of artwork and the animation quality largely remain the same as always.
-We do get one episode with an unusual art style, however, that being “Water Park Prank”.
+The style of artwork and the animation quality largely remain the same from previous seasons.
+We do get one episode with an unusual art style, however, which is “Water Park Prank”.
 It is hard to define the style used in it exactly, as the shapes and characters are not necessarily deformed but not quite normal either.
 It is an interesting style nonetheless, albeit one that would not work if sustained for multiple episodes in a row.
-It is refreshing when the producers of a show try out something new once in a while.
+It is refreshing when the producers try out something new, because it often works well.
 More random princesses are introduced, with the character designs featuring varying levels of weirdness, but they are mostly unremarkable and likely not intended to be reused.

 There are less emotionally meaningful episodes than before, and the absurdity in some cases is a little too much to be hilarious.
 However, there are plenty of funny and engaging episodes in this season.
-If you like Adventure Time for its randomness and its frequent craziness, this collection of episodes is worth watching.
+Quite simply, if you like Adventure Time for its randomness and its frequent craziness, this collection of episodes is worth watching.

 Capsule Computers review guidelines can be found here.